Heretics - This American Life

-The story of Reverend Carlton Pearson, a rising star in the evangelical movement, who cast aside the idea of hell, and with it everything he'd worked for over his entire life.
+The story of Reverend Carlton Pearson.
+He was a rising star in the evangelical movement when he cast aside the idea of hell and, with it, everything he'd worked for over his entire life.

 Update: In this show, The United Church of Christ is cited as the only denomination to openly accept gay marriage.
 Since this show first aired, several more denominations have officially adopted that position.